go to PeakAudax Home Page

 Traffic-free cycling through Chester City Centre

 After a first cafe stop in Shotton, you encounter the first main climb of the day, out from Flint up to Halkyn Mountain.
-Despite the name, this 'mountain' is only 263m high from where there are great views of Liverpool and the Wirral.
+It's not really a 'mountain' at only 263m high but it commands great views of Liverpool and the Wirral.

 Descend to St Asaph and up the Clwyd valley to Denbigh.
-The cimb back over the Clwydian Hills then starts in earnest with a climb over Moel Arthur at 345m before returning to Shotton and back onto the Chester Greenway.
+The cimb back over the Clwydian Hills then starts in earnest with a crossing of Moel Arthur at 345m .Note that this climb is avoidable if you follow the A541 valley road through Bodfari.
+Either way, you return to Shotton and back onto the Chester Greenway.

 Return to Dean Row through Weaverham and Lower Peover.

-If you like this ride, you may wish to try another of the Wigley Perms from Dean Row:
+If you like this ride, you may wish to try another Perm from Dean Row.

 10 2022: 2